theschemer/srfi/README.md

 SRFIs for Chez Scheme

-repackage by theschemer / Raven support team from https://github.com/ovenpasta/thunderchez
+Repackage by theschemer / Raven support team from https://github.com/ovenpasta/thunderchez

 There is an existing R6RS srfi project at: